-The IPA was established in 2007 by Public Act 95-0481 to ensure that ratepayers, specifically customers in service classes that have not been declared competitive and who take service from the utility's bundled rate ("eligible retail customers"), 16 benefit from retail and wholesale competition.
+The IPA was established in 2007 by Public Act 95-0481 to ensure that ratepayers, specifically customers in service classes that have not been declared competitive and who take service from the utility's bundled rate ("eligible retail customers"), benefit from retail and wholesale competition.
 The original objective of the IPA Act was to improve the process to procure electricity for those customers.
-17 In creating the IPA, the General Assembly found that Illinois citizens should be provided "adequate, reliable, affordable, efficient, and environmentally-sustainable electric service at the lowest total cost over time, taking into account benefits of price stability."
-18 The IPA Act thus directs the IPA to "[d]evelop electricity procurement plans" and conduct competitive procurement processes to bring resources under contract in a manner consistent with those findings.
+In creating the IPA, the General Assembly found that Illinois citizens should be provided "adequate, reliable, affordable, efficient, and environmentally-sustainable electric service at the lowest total cost over time, taking into account benefits of price stability."
+The IPA Act thus directs the IPA to "[d]evelop electricity procurement plans" and conduct competitive procurement processes to bring resources under contract in a manner consistent with those findings.

 Each year, the IPA thus must develop a "power procurement plan" and conduct a competitive procurement process to procure supply resources as identified in its procurement plan as approved by the Commission pursuant to Section 16-111.5 of the PUA.
-19 The purpose of the power procurement plan is to secure the wholesale electric power products and associated transmission services to meet the needs of eligible retail customers in the service areas of Commonwealth Edison Company ("ComEd") and Ameren Illinois Company ("Ameren Illinois"), as well as "small multi-jurisdictional utilities" should they request to participate.
-20 The IPA Act directs that the procurement plan be developed and the competitive procurement process be conducted by "experts or expert consulting firms," respectively known as the "Procurement Planning Consultant" 21 and
+The purpose of the power procurement plan is to secure the wholesale electric power products and associated transmission services to meet the needs of eligible retail customers in the service areas of Commonwealth Edison Company ("ComEd") and Ameren Illinois Company ("Ameren Illinois"), as well as "small multi-jurisdictional utilities" should they request to participate.
+The IPA Act directs that the procurement plan be developed and the competitive procurement planning Consultant" and "Procurement Administrator."
+The Commission is tasked with approval of the plan and monitoring of the procurement events through a Commission-hired "Procurement Monitor."

-14 See 20 ILCS 3855/1-75(a); 220 ILCS 5/16-111.5(b)(5).
+&lt;sup>16 See 20 ILCS 3855/1-75(a); 220 ILCS 5/16-111.5(b)(5).

-15 See 220 ILCS 5/16-111.5B(a)(5) ("The requirements set forth in paragraphs (1) through (5) of this subsection (a)" - i.e., the solicitation, inclusion, and approval of incremental energy efficiency programs in IPA procurement plans - "shall terminate after the filing of the procurement plan in 2015, and no energy efficiency shall be procured by the Agency thereafter.
+&lt;sup>17 See 220 ILCS 5/16-111.5B(a)(5) ("The requirements set forth in paragraphs (1) through (5) of this subsection (a)" - i.e., the solicitation, inclusion, and approval of incremental energy efficiency programs in IPA procurement plans - "shall terminate after the filing of the procurement plan in 2015, and no energy efficiency shall be procured by the Agency thereafter.
 Energy efficiency programs approved previously under this Section shall terminate no later than December 31, 2017.").

-^{16 220} ILCS 5/16-111.5(a).
+ILCS 5/16-111.5(a).

-17 See 20 ILCS 3855/1-5(2)-(4).
+&lt;sup>19 See 20 ILCS 3855/1-5(2)-(4).
+20 ILCS 3855/1-5(1).

-^{18 20} ILCS 3855/1-5(1).
+$^{20}$ 20 ILCS 3833/ 1-3(1).

-19 See 20 ILCS 3855/1-20(a)(2), 1-75(a).
+&lt;sup>21 See 20 ILCS 3855/1-20(a) (2), 1-75(a).

-20 20 ILCS 3855/1-20(a)(1).
+&lt;sup>22 20 ILCS 3855/1-20(a) (1).
 MidAmerican elected to participate in IPA Procurement Plans starting in 2016 and will continue to participate in the 2021 Plan.
 See also 220 ILCS 5/16-111.5(a). ("This Section shall not apply to a small multi-jurisdictional utility until such time as a small multi-jurisdictional utility requests the Illinois Power Agency to prepare a procurement plan for its eligible retail customers.")
+20 ILCS 3855/1-75(a) (1).

-21 20 ILCS 3855/1-75(a)(1).
+&lt;sup>24 20 ILCS 3855/1-75(a) (2).